REALSYCRO/Zenty-Checker/README.md

 # Zenty-Checker

 A minecraft stats checker, maybe a combo checker soon? 👀

-Please make sure that you install the latest version...
+Please make sure that you install the latest version and the required libraries!

 In working...